ShadowWhisperer/MyStack/README.md

 🚨  BETA  🚨

 ### Features
-- 100% local (Other than getting Yahoo metal prices).
+- 100% local (Other than Yahoo metal prices).
 All data entry is manual.
 - Manage: cost, value, when valued last, KM # with Links, and other specifics
 - Get live Gold, Silver, and Goldback prices.
 Updated every 30 minutes or manually.
 - Searchable tables